Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Systematics

 \subsection{Selection Effects and Sensitive Volume}

+In this subsection we detail the various assumptions and possible systematics that enter into our calculation of the detection efficiency.
 The detectability of a BBH merger in GWs depends on the distance and orientation of the binary along with its intrinsic parameters, especially its component masses.
 In order to model the underlying population and determine the BBH merger rate, we must properly model the mass, redshift and spin-dependent selection effects, and incorporate them into our population analysis according to Equation~\ref{eq:hyperparameter-likelihood}.
-One way to infer the sensitivity of the detector network to a given population of BBH mergers is by carrying out large scale simulations in which synthetic GW waveforms are injected into the detector data and subsequently searched for.
+One way to infer the sensitivity of the detector network to a given population of BBH mergers is by carrying out large-scale simulations in which synthetic GW waveforms are injected into the detector data and subsequently searched for.
 The parameters of the injected waveforms can be drawn directly from the fixed population of interest, or alternatively, the injections can be placed to more broadly cover parameter space and reweighed to match the properties of the population \citep{2018CQGra..35n5009T}.
 Such injection campaigns were carried out in~\cite{o2catalog} to measure the total sensitive spacetime volume $\VT$ and the corresponding merger rate for two fixed-parameter populations (power-law and flat-in-log).
 However, it is computationally expensive to carry out an injection campaign that sufficiently covers the multi-dimensional population hyper-parameter space considered in this work.
 For this reason, for the parametric population studies in this work, we employ a semi-analytic method to estimate the fraction of found detections as a function of masses, spins and redshift (or equivalently, distance).
-In this Appendix, we describe our calculations of the network sensitivity, compare it against the results of the injection campaigns in~\cite{o2catalog}, and discuss the associated systematic uncertainties.